Clear instructions and useful links to guide you after passing your exam

 Join a local amateur radio club and meet other hams.

-Attend hamfests and local events.
+Attend Hamfests and local events.

 Consider joining the ARRL for resources and advocacy.